hfboyce/tableau_course/activities/activity2.md

 1. Are there any columns that would be appropriate for a pie chart?
 2. Create a new worksheet and create a Stacked bar chart from the `Species` column.
-3. Is this easy to see quantity value of each of the penguin species?
+3. Is it easy to see the quantity value of each of the penguin species?
 4. Convert the stacked bar plot into a side-by-side bar plot.
   - Sort the bars in descending order
   - Add a colour to each species if you want to.
 3. Open a new worksheet and create a scatterplot between the `Body Mass (g)` and `flipper Length` fields.
   - Change the mark style to a circle and decrease the point size.
   - Add the species field to the colour channel.
   - What kind of relationship did you identify?
+  - Which penguin species tend to have the greatest flipper length?
+4. Create a line graph that shows the number of egg clutches over the research period.
+  - Does the field appear to have a cyclical component?
+If so, how long is 1 cycle approximately?